Canada Russia '72: Part 2

-Back at the hotel, Cashman, Esposito, and Bergman decide to search Bergman's room for bugs.
+Back at the hotel, Cashman, Esposito, and Bergman decide to search Bergman's room for listening devices.
 Thinking they have found something under the carpet, they unscrew a box and hear a noise from below.
 They go to the lobby and see they unscrewed the system that was holding up a chandelier, thus causing the chandelier to shatter all over the floor.

 For Game 6, Sinden puts Dryden back in net.
 During the warm-ups for the game, Sinden and Ferguson notice that Baader and Kompalla, the "two clowns" from Sweden are officiating.
 The two referees call penalties against the Canadians all game long.
 At one point, Esposito collides with a Soviet player, cutting him below his eye.
 Although no penalty is called, Bobrov tells the player to show Kompalla the blood.
 After seeing the player's cut, Kompalla gives Esposito a 5-minute major penalty.
 Sinden angrily objects, claiming it a penalty for bleeding.
 As Kharlamov continues to dominate the game, Ferguson leans over and whispers something in Bobby Clarke's ear.
 Henderson, who is sitting next to Clarke, is shocked at what he overhears, although he says nothing.
 On his next shift, Clarke comes up behind Kharlamov and aggressively slashes him on the ankle, injuring him.
-Henderson scores later in the game and the Canadians hold on for a 3-2 win.
+Henderson scores later in the game and the Canadians hold on for a 3–2 win.
 After the game, Gresko and Bobrov express their anger to the camera crew about Clarke's slash.
 Fournier confronts Ferguson about the slash, to which Ferguson replies he doesn't care how his team wins, just as long as they win.

 The next day Sinden, Ferguson, and Eagleson meet with Gresko about Baader and Kompalla.
 Gresko agrees that they will not officiate again in the series on several conditions that Sinden objects to, but they accept anyway.
 For Game 7, Kharlamov sits out due to his ankle injury.
 During the game, a fight breaks out between the teams.
 During the fight, Soviet player Boris Mikhailov kicks Bergman with his skate.
-Late in the game, Henderson dekes several defensemen and scores, giving Team Canada a 4-3 lead and the win.
+Late in the game, Henderson dekes several defensemen and scores, giving Team Canada a 4–3 lead and the win.
 In the dressing room after the game, Bergman shows the team his blooded shin pad as a result of Mikhailov's kick.
 Ferguson takes the shin pad and shows it to Fournier.